She Thought She’d Shot A Burglar. Then She Realized It Was Her Roommate.

 She’d heard the stories in the news, and they followed the same arc: home invaders caught in the act by an armed resident who kills or wounds them before they can attack.
 Three weeks before Bukrym shot Schwartz, a man in Oklahoma shot dead three teenagers who’d broken into his father’s house with the intent to rob the family.
 Police found that the teens had brought a knife and brass knuckles.
 In June 2017, two armed burglars were killed by a Bay Area homeowner.
 In September, 79-year-old James Thomas Noah, of Winston-Salem, North Carolina, fatally shot a man who forced his way into his house and began beating him.
 And on Tuesday, an armed officer at a Maryland high school fired at a student who'd shot two classmates.
 The teenage gunman died.

 FBI crime data show around 290 legally justifiable homicides per year from 2005 to 2016, a majority of them by gun.
 But these incidents represent just one side of the ledger.
-In an analysis of the Gun Violence Archive, a database compiled from police blotters and media reports, BuzzFeed News and the Trace found a nearly equal number of self-defense and unintentional shootings from 2014 to 2017.
+In an analysis of the Gun Violence Archive, a database compiled from police blotters and media reports, BuzzFeed News and the Trace found a nearly equal number of self-defense shootings and unintentional shootings from 2014 to 2017.
 A 2014 review of 16 gun violence studies, published in the Annals of Internal Medicine journal, concluded that a firearm in the home increased the risk of a household member dying in a gun homicide or suicide.

 Part of being a gun owner, Bukrym said, was understanding that things could go horribly wrong, that accidents could happen, and that this risk was the cost of the protection.
 “There’s always a threat of somebody wanting to hurt you,” she said.
 “I would take that chance every day.”